boram/trejo/README.md

 ## Usage

+### nav_item

+The `nav_item` helper renders a navigation link with `active` class when the requested path matches the link url.

-If the current path is `/home`, then the following
+For example, if the current path is `/home`, then the following

  ```
  <nav>